enpalco/Ai-prototypes-experiments/README.md

-Ai RAG agents prototypes for various use cases mainly QA (question and answer) againts documents.
-Initially focused on following:
+Some Ai agents prototypes I built for my own personal use cases using open source Python libraries:

-1. Confluence Knowledge Base
+1. Confluence Knowledge Base QA - query and ask about Confluence space content
-2. PDF document
+2. PDF documents - query and ask about a PDF document including generating an executive summary.

-Working on future use case --- Research buddy that searches web for any topic and generates report with references/sources used for the report.
+3. Research buddy -  can do research on the web for any topic and generates a final report with references/sources used.

-TEST only changes for sync and pull